This page is about car accident claims involving Progressive Insurance in Maryland.

-Our car accident lawyers have a great deal of experience handing claims against Progressive Insurance in Maryland.
-The purpose of this page is to give you a leg up in settlement negotiations with Progressive both before and after a lawsuit is filed to maximize your Progressive claim compensation payout.
+Our car accident lawyers have a great deal of experience handling claims against Progressive Insurance in Maryland.
+This page aims to give you a leg up in settlement negotiations with Progressive both before and after a lawsuit is filed to maximize your Progressive claim settlement amount or jury (or judge) payout.

 Like many of the nation’s top insurance companies, Progressive is known for its ubiquitous ad campaigns.
 It has made good use of the internet and apps, seeking to position itself as, not surprisingly, a progressive company.